pytroll/pyspectral/doc/installation.rst

 formats with varying levels of detailed information available.
 So, in order to make life easier for the pyspectral user we have defined one common internal hdf5 format.
 That way it is also easy to add support for new instruments.
-Currently the relative spectral reponses for S-NPP VIIRS, NOAA-18 and 19 AVHRR, Terra/Aqua MODIS and Meteosat 8-11 SEVIRI are available.
+Currently the relative spectral reponses for Suomi-NPP VIIRS, most of the NOAA and Metop AVHRRs, Terra/Aqua MODIS and Meteosat 8-11 SEVIRI are available.
 The data can be retrieved from the `pyspectral rsr`_ repository.
-(The md5sum of this gzipped tar file is 3009340ec043bc718a23a68efe91cc05).
+(The md5sum of this gzipped tar file is a45b35037aabe8022391071fa547b105).

 It is still possible to download the original spectral responses from the various satellite operators instead and generate the internal hdf5 formatet